GoogleChrome/web.dev/src/site/content/en/blog/proxx-1/index.md

 Now that we know _what_ the user sees, we need to figure out the _why_.
 For this we can look at the waterfall and analyze why resources are loading too late.
 In our 2G trace for PROXX we can see two major red flags:

 1. There are multiple, multi-colored thin lines.
 2. JavaScript files form a chain.
-For example, the second resource only starts loading once the first resource is finished, the third resource only starts when the second resource is finished, and so on.
+For example, the second resource only starts loading once the first resource is finished, and the third resource only starts when the second resource is finished.

 <figure class="w-figure w-figure--center">
   <picture>